SAP/flake8-tergeo/docs/checks.md

 Find unpack operators inside of a dict which can be rewritten with the dict union operator.
 E.g. `{**a, **b}` can be rewritten to `a|b` and `{**a, 'b': 2}` to `a|{'b': 2}`.
 The check ignores unpacks in the middle of the dict, e.g. `{'a': 1, **b, 'c': 3}`.
-This check is only active when running python 3.9+.

 ## FTP102
 Find `Path(".")` of `pathlib.Path` which can be simplified to `Path()`